Hi, I'm Thomas Chambon

 My main skills

-Big Data & Distributed Systems
+Big Data & Visualization

 Databases & Data Modeling

-PostgreSQL, MongoDB, Neo4j (graph modeling)
+PostgreSQL, MongoDB, Neo4j (graph modeling), Chroma DB (vector database)

 Mobile Developpement